Transfer-Entropy-Regularized Markov Decision Processes: Derivation of Main Results

-To complete the proof, we show that if (a) and (b) hold for the time step $\tau+1$, then they also hold for the time step $\tau$.
-Since (b) is hypothesized for $\tau+1$, using $\rho_\tau^{(k)}$, it is possible to write
+To complete the proof, {\updnew we show that if (b) holds for the time step $\tau+1$, then both (a) and (b) hold for the time step $\tau$.} Since (b) is hypothesized for $\tau+1$, using $\rho_\tau^{(k)}$, it is possible to write

-where ``const.'' is the term that does not depend on $q_\tau$.
-Proposition~\ref{propext} is applicable once again to conclude that a minimizer coincides with $q_\tau^{(k)}$ almost everywhere with respect to $\mu_t(x_t, u_{t-n}^{t-1})$.
+{\updnew where $\mu_\tau$, $\nu_\tau^{(k)}$, $\rho_\tau^{(k)}$ and ``const.'' do not depend on $q_\tau$.
+Namely, \eqref{eqqtmid2} is convex in $q_\tau$.} Proposition~\ref{propext} is applicable once again to conclude that a minimizer coincides with $q_\tau^{(k)}$ almost everywhere with respect to $\mu_\tau(x_\tau, u_{\tau-n}^{\tau-1})$.
 Hence, (a) is established for the time step $\tau$.
-The statement (b) for $\tau$ can be shown by the direct substitution.
+The statement (b) for $\tau$ can be shown by a direct substitution.
 The details are similar to \eqref{eqind_b}. \end{pf}